a-sit-plus/signum/README.md

   the spec.
   This is irrelevant in practice, since platform-specific code will perform the actual cryptographic operations on these data structures and complain anyway, if something is off.
+* No OCSP and CRL Checks (though it is perfectly possible to parse this data from a certificate and implement the checks)
 * We do need more comprehensive tests, but we're getting there, mostly thanks to [@iaik-jheher](https://github.com/iaik-jheher) and [@n0900](https://github.com/n0900).
 * We don't yet know how compliant everything really is, but this code has been successfully handling cryptographic material